sivko2/SloCarStats/README.md

 d.
 Get all stats sorted by percentage of new car registrations (default: sorted by new car registrations): *SloCarStats.exe -percentage*

 e.
-Get all stats sorted by new car registrations and grouped by brands: *SloCarStats.exe -group*
+Get all stats sorted by new car registrations and grouped by brands: *SloCarStats.exe -brand*

 f.
-Filter by year (e.g., 2023): *SloCarStats.exe -filter 2023*
+Filter by year (e.g., 2023): *SloCarStats.exe -period 2023*

 g.
-Filter by month and year (e.g., Aug 2023): *SloCarStats.exe -filter 082023*
+Filter by month and year (e.g., Aug 2023): *SloCarStats.exe -period 082023*

 h.
 Filter by petrol engines (other engine flags MUST NOT be used): *SloCarStats.exe -petrol*